top of page

 Every system is made of humans.

-This is why Human Capability Development is not soft skills; it is infrastructure.
+This is why Human Capability Development is not soft.

 If we want more coherent systems, we cannot only redesign policies, incentives, workflows, tools, or strategies.